 The purpose of any interface is to help the user accomplish their goals.
 As a UI designer, your job isn’t just to create something beautiful; it’s to understand the user’s mindset, predict what they will expect, and then make the design as user-friendly as possible.”

-UI designers will spend a lot of time creating wireframes, building mood boards and actually designing interfaces using tools like Sketch or Photoshop.
+UI designers will spend a lot of time creating wireframes, building mood boards and actually designing interfaces using tools like Sketch, Figma and Photoshop.
 They also conduct user interface testing to ensure the product meets its specifications.